Pokémon Black and White: International release

-The foreign promotion for the games began on 22 November 2010, when the official website for the North American, European, and Australian markets was updated, which included the localized names of the starter Pokémon (Snivy, Tepig and Oshawott) in English, Dutch, Italian, Brazilian Portuguese, and Spanish markets and the games' setting in the Unova region.
+The foreign promotion for the games began on 22 November 2010, when the official website for the North American, European, and Australian markets was updated, which included the localized names of the starter Pokémon (Snivy, Tepig, and Oshawott) in English, Dutch, Italian, Portuguese, and Spanish markets and the games' setting in the Unova region.
 Floats of version mascots Reshiram and Zekrom accompanied the Pikachu balloon during the Macy's Thanksgiving Day Parade on 25 November 2010, the following Thursday.

 On 27 December 2010, the official websites for the international releases updated once more, revealing the English names for many of the first Pokémon revealed during the promotion for the Japanese release.
 In addition, the English names for the game location Hiun City and the character Professor Araragi were revealed to be Castelia City and Professor Juniper, respectively.

 Starting on 3 January and lasting until 9 January 2011, in the United States, players of Diamond, Pearl, Platinum, HeartGold, and SoulSilver were able to visit GameStop stores to download the special shiny Raikou that was previously given out for Phantom Ruler: Zoroark pre-order ticket holders in Japan.
 Similar downloads would be available for the shiny Entei from 17 to 23 January, and shiny Suicune from 31 January to 6 February.
 All three of these Pokémon still enabled the event for Zoroark in the North American Black and White versions.
 These three Pokémon were later distributed via the Nintendo Wi-Fi Connection for European, Australian, and North American markets (for a second time) starting 7 to 13 February with Raikou, again, with subsequent staggered releases for Entei and Suicune throughout February.

 The Celebi event was run in North America and distributed through GameStop stores from 21 February to 6 March 2011, or it could be acquired from the tour promoting the Black and White games that began on 5 February 2011.
 In France and Spain, this same Celebi was available through various retailers from 1 February through 3 March 2011.
 Italian players could get this Celebi from specific video game retailers from 21 January through 3 March.

 The event to distribute the item to allow players to capture Victini was also run following the games' release internationally.
 North American players were able to download the item from Nintendo Wi-Fi Connection from 6 March to 10 April 2011.
 European players were able to get the item from 4 March to 22 April.
 Australian players were able to download it from 10 March to 28 April 2011.